 So when does the note-making stop and the drafting start?
 Again, I’m not sure there’s a definitive answer to this question.
 Start too early and I don’t have enough material.
 Start too late and I’ve gathered far more material than I can use.
 Perhaps the ‘Goldilocks’ moment — when there are just enough notes to make a worthwhile first draft — becomes clearer with experience.
 Further, I find that starting a draft makes it easier to see what my writing is missing, so the note-making and the drafting overlap in time to a significant extent.

-At the end of the day, my writing process isn’t just about jotting down thoughts—it’s about playing with them, reworking them, and eventually, after plenty of trial and error, shaping them into something worth reading.
+At the end of the day, my writing process isn’t about jotting down thoughts.
+It’s about playing with my ideas, reworking them, and eventually, after plenty of trial and error, shaping them into something worth reading.
 My Zettelkasten system helps keep the whole chaotic process from completely derailing, but the real magic (or struggle, depending on the day) happens in the drafts.
-There’s no cut-and-dried answer to when to stop taking notes and start writing—too soon and I’m flailing, too late and I’m drowning in material.
-Over time, though, I’ve started to get a feel for the back-and-forth of it.
+There’s no cut-and-dried answer to when to stop taking notes and start writing.
+Start too soon and I’m flailing, too late and I’m drowning in material.
+Over time, though, I’ve gradually developed a feel for the back-and-forth of it.

 Maybe writing is less about finding the perfect method and more about learning to live with the imperfections of the process.
 Or maybe that’s just me.